nextblock-ai/ratatoskr/README.md

 # Ratatoskr

-Ratatoskr is an AI-powered coding assistant that helps you search and replace text in files using regular expressions it returns in response to your code requests.
-Ratatoskr leverages the power of OpenAI's GPT-4 to understand your instructions and perform the required modifications to the files.
+Ratatoskr is an AI-powered coding assistant that removes the manual coding required whem working with most GPT extensions.
+Ratatoskr leverages the power of OpenAI's GPT-4 to understand your instructions and perform the required modifications to the files via a set of commands it uses to answer your questions.
+This turns the AI's response into a set of actions that are then applied to the files, making Ratatoskr a powerful tool for developers.

 ## Features

 - Load files from a specified folder
-- Display file content and allow file selection
+- Display file contents in a colorized code view
-- Receive user instructions for search and replace operations
-- Utilize OpenAI's GPT-4 to process instructions and generate regex patterns
-- Apply changes to the files based on the generated regex patterns
-- Display output log with user instructions and AI responses
+- Use the arrow keys to navigate the file list
+- Press Enter to select a file to view it
+- Type your instruction in the input box and press Enter to submit
+- The AI will process your instruction and show you the proposed changes
+- Press `y` to accept the pattern or `n` to reject it
+- Press `q` or `C-c` to exit the application

 ## Installation

+You can install ratatoskr using the [install script][2] or manually.

 ### Using the Installer